Page loading ... Please wait.

 The cranberry, along with the Concord grape and blueberry, are native to America.
 This small, hard, smooth-skinned, shiny red, round to oval-shaped wild berry also goes by the names craneberry, bounceberry, bearberry, cowberry, or lingonberry.
 Cranberries are harvested in the fall from Labor Day (early September) through late October.
 They can be found in the produce section of grocery stores from October through December.
 Look for berries that are firm, plump, shiny, and evenly colored (light to dark red).
 Avoid soft, discolored (white or green ones are under ripe) or shriveled cranberries.
 Remove stems and wash just before using.

-The tartness of the cranberry make it one of the few berries never to be eaten raw.
-Sugar is needed to temper its tangy flavor.
+The tartness of the cranberry make it one of the few berries that is never eaten raw.
+Sugar is needed to temper its tangy, or should I say sour, flavor.
 One excellent way to use cranberries is to candy them.
 Actually, candying cranberries is very similar to the way you candy the rind of an orange or lemon; where you first simmer the berries in a sugar syrup and then leave them to macerate for a few days.
-This process of soaking them in a sugar syrup produces a cranberry which is tender and sweet yet, at the same time, retaining that hint of tartness.
-Now, you can use these candied cranberries, along with their syrup, as a dessert topping over cakes and ice cream or, if the syrup is drained from the berries.
-You can add them to fillings for cakes or pies.
+This process of soaking them in a sugar syrup produces a cranberry which is tender and sweet yet, at the same time, retains a hint of tartness.
+Now, you can use these candied cranberries, along with their syrup, as a dessert topping over cakes and ice cream.
+Or, if the syrup is drained from the berries, you can add them to fillings of cakes (Cranberry Christmas Cake) and pies.
 And make sure you do not throw away any leftover syrup from the drained berries, for you can add liqueur to it, and it can be brushed on sponge cakes or added to frostings for both flavor and color.

 Meanwhile, combine the sugar and water in a small saucepan and bring to a boil.
 Pour the boiling syrup over the cranberries and cover the bowl with a plate.
 (You need to 'weigh' the bowl down so it will not move around once it is in the pot with the water.)